kassim0/Studio-Development-Project/README.md

 ## Roles and Responsabilities:

- -Adrian Hernandez Monterroso is the Scrum Master, responsible for
+ -Adrian Hernandez Monterroso is the Scrum Master

- -Carolina Araújo Castro is the Product Owner, responsible for
+ -Carolina Araújo Castro is the Product Owner

  -Ana Isabel Lopes Pinheiro is a Developer